ceno/Quake3Quest-servers/scripts/auto-mapper/README.md

 # Auto mapper

-A Linux service that provides automatic map rotation for a quake3 server using RCON.
-Requires netcat to be installed on the system (which most Linux distro provide out of the box including raspbian).
+A Linux service that provides map rotation adjusted for number of players for a vanilla quake3 server.
+Requires the netcat package to be installed on the system, as the service requires it to establish an RCON connection to the server.
+The package is installed by default on most Linux distros, including raspbian.

 The map list format is based on [CPMA's](https://playmorepromode.com/guides/cpma-map-lists), even though the